A. J. English (basketball, born 1992): Professional career

 On July 20, 2016, English signed with the Italian team Enel Brindisi.

 On December 17, 2016, English signed with the German team Fraport Skyliners.

 On December 21, 2018, English signed with the Greek team Lavrio.

 On November 2, 2019, English signed with Legia Warszawa of the Polish Basketball League.

 On April 16, 2021, he has signed with HydroTruck Radom of the Polish Basketball League.
 English averaged 18.3 points and 3.9 assists per game.
 On February 23, 2022, he has signed with Mitteldeutscher BC of the Basketball Bundesliga.

 In October 2022, he played for Iraqi team Dijlah University Sports Club in the 2022 Arab Club Basketball Championship.

+In September 2024, English joined BC Mažeikiai of the Lithuanian Basketball League (LKL) and made his LKL debut against BC Šiauliai on September 29, but the 33 points he scored were not enough to win.

 The Basketball Tournament

 A.J English played for Gael Nation in the 2018 edition of The Basketball Tournament.
 In 2 games, he averaged 11.5 points, 5 assists, and 5 rebounds per game.
 Gael Nation reached the second round before falling to Armored Athlete.